TextTIGER: Text-based Intelligent Generation with Entity Prompt Refinement for Text-to-Image Generation: Proposed Method: TextTIGER

 \subsection{STEP 1: Augment Entities with Informative Descriptions}

-To ensure that the image generation model accurately understands entities, we augment entity-specific knowledge for entities in the prompt using external and informative descriptions.
-Specifically, we extract entities in the prompt using the WiT-Cub entity list and retrieve their description to mitigate the limitation of the model's knowledge.
+To enable image generation models to understand entities, we augment externally retrieved, information-rich descriptions to the entities that appear in the prompt.
+Specifically, we extract entities contained in the prompt and obtain corresponding descriptions to compensate for the model's limited internal knowledge.